Ks89/My-MEAN-website-client/README.md

 ## How to start

 - cd <Main folder>
-- nodemon
+- gulp
 - cd app_client
 - npm start (or npm run build for production)
-- Open your browser http://localhost:3100 (if not automatically opened)
+- Open your browser http://localhost:3300 (if not automatically opened)

 ## Features
 Work in progress... (this is only an alpha, please be patient)